 Next, given the depth of knowledge needed, you need to be overt and open with your customers about why you need the data, and how you’re going to use it.

-With the amount of companies and brands constantly asking shoppers for data, it is your duty to make sure the data they provide will deliver and add to the customer experience.
+With the amount of companies and brands constantly asking shoppers for data, you must make sure the data they provide will deliver and add to the customer experience.

 For example, if a clothing brand asks a customer for their sizes and/or measurements, they need to be explicit that the data will be used to suggest and recommend clothes that will suit and flatter their personal style.
 Just remember transparency is key: there’s a fine line between collecting sensitive data and being intrusive.